autred/blog/_posts/2016-06-04-damage-sponsors.md

 with YASP and what we're doing -- what better way to analyze a match than to actually watch it?
 And obviously, the partership keeps our servers running, so that we can continue to provide a powerful service for free and to as many users as possible.

-If you're interested in a sponsorship, or have an idea on othe revenue streams we can persue to keep YASP running, send us an email to <support@yasp.co>.
+If you're interested in a sponsorship, or have an idea on othe revenue streams we can pursue to keep YASP running, send us an email to <support@yasp.co>.

 -------